FionaLawrence29/FionaLawrence29.github.io/README.md

 # FionaLawrence29.github.io
-I an a self confident with cooperative behavior and keen to know about new technologies.
+I am a self confident with cooperative behavior and keen to know about new technologies.